Jec-Ooro/AWSCloudJourney/Splunk Server Setup.md

 - Next, you will go to the Splunk webpage as we did before and download the Universal Forwarder with the Wget link, which we will plug into the command line.
 It should look like this:
   ![register ](https://github.com/Jec-Ooro/AWSCloudJourney/assets/32017967/65bdad69-2ab5-47d2-8525-4cd4ff7ced02)

-- Once you get the Wget link, go into the Command line and cd to the /opt folder.
+- Once you get the Wget link, go into the Command line of your second EC2 and cd to the /opt folder.
 This is where we will install the Universal Forwarder.
 It should look like this:
   ![register ](https://github.com/Jec-Ooro/AWSCloudJourney/assets/32017967/c5842859-b857-455b-a092-73800b1df6d6)

 - Once we download it, we are going to untar the file with this command: